Giyur -- גיור --

 People are/become Jewish in one of two ways:

-1. According to standard Rabbinic Judaism, the largest segment of Jews by far, those who are born of Jewish mothers are Jews (and hence automatically members of the extended family) from conception to death and beyond.
-Like Karaite Jews, some of the newer non-Orthodox Rabbinic sects also accept as Jewish anyone whose father is Jewish even if the mother is not (some add the father must be religiously Jewish).
+- According to standard Rabbinic Judaism, the largest segment of Jews by far, those who are born of Jewish mothers (regardless of the father's status) are Jews (and hence automatically members of the extended Jewish family) from conception to death and beyond (although many Jews today have assimilated into abortion culture and teach that the child only becomes human after a month or two following conception, others say after birth).
+Like Karaite Jews, some non-Orthodox Rabbinic sects also accept as Jewish anyone whose birth father is Jewish, even if the mother is not (some add the father must be religiously Jewish).
+According to the Torah of Moshe, membership in the Covenant is based solely on the father's status.
+The mother's is not considered.

-2. Those who formally convert into Judaism through a recognized beit din or religious court become Jews upon leaving the waters of the mikveh (circumcision and other requirements must be met prior to this).
-All true converts enter Judaism through the House of Judah/Benjamin.
-Generally one enters through one of the recognized Rabbinic movements (see below).
+- According to Rabbinic Judaism, those who formally convert to Judaism must do so through a recognized beit din or religious court.
+Such people become Jewish upon leaving the waters of the mikveh (undergoing circumcision if male and meeting other requirements prior to this).
+All converts enter Judaism through the House of Judah/Benjamin.
+Converts must enter through one of the recognized Rabbinic movements (see below for more detail).

-Of course not everyone born of Jewish mothers (or fathers) practices the religion of Judaism (nor practices it 'properly').
-Such people are still accepted as fully Jewish however due to their association with father Avraham (Abraham) and the Covenant HaShem established with his and Sarah's descendents through Isaac and his son Jacob/Israel.
-Jews are in the Covenant because of their connection to Avraham and Moshe not because of any personal merit.
-For born sons and daughters of Jacob membership in the extended family is no more a choice than our children chose us as parents.
-For converts, or 'Jews by Choice' this point can be (and is) debated.
-Yet the 'spark' within such people attests that they too are drawn into the holy fire witnessed by Moshe on the Sacred Mount.
+Of course, not everyone born of Jewish mothers (or fathers) practices the religion of Judaism (nor practices it 'properly'), nor practices "Rabbinic Judaism."
+Such people are still accepted as fully Jewish, regardless of their observance level.
+For the descendants of Jacob, membership in the extended family is no more a choice than our children choosing us as parents.
+For converts, the same is true.
+Those present as Mount Sinai who embraced the Torah are in Covenant regardless of Rabbinic acceptance or rejection.
+The 'spark' within such people attests to their place in the Covenant.
+Converts are those born to non-Jewish parents and yet are drawn into the holy fire witnessed by Moshe on the Sacred Mount.
+HaShem knows His own.

 Gerim

-Likewise gerim (converts) do not always practice the holy religion properly, however once they leave the waters of the mikveh they are Jews in every sense of the word.
-Concerning converts Rambam wrote:
+If they met the requirements, gerim (converts), once they leave the waters of the mikveh, are to be accepted as Jews in every sense of the word.
+To reject them is a serious sin.
+Concerning converts, Rambam wrote:

-Different movements have different requirements for conversion and the recognition of it.
-Before seeking admittance into a conversion program one does well to research these requirements and related issues carefully.
-Conversions are not all the same.
-A sincere and genuine convert through the Reform, Conservative or Orthodox (etc) movements is a Jew, however acceptance by the various courts and sects as a Jew is sometimes a different matter.
+Different movements have different requirements for conversion and sectarian recognition of it.
+Before seeking admittance into a conversion program, one does well to research these requirements and related issues carefully.
+Conversions are not all the same and have sectarian consequences.
+A sincere and genuine convert through the Reform, Conservative, or Orthodox (etc.) movement is a Jew, however, acceptance by the various courts and sects as a Jew is a different matter.
 The differences between the Rabbinic sects are vast.

 Determine which form of Judaism fits you best, which synagogue you plan to mainly associate with, whether you plan to have children etc. (an Orthodox conversion is particularly important for those who plan to have children that may one day wish to receive an Orthodox Jewish education, marry an Orthodox person, etc.).
 Do not rush into conversion; do your homework.
 Decide which movement is best for you first.
 Many converts go through conversion processes two, three, or more times before achieving the recognition they desire.
 Preparation can save a lot of time, money and stress.
 Not to mention disappointment.
 Imagine, one converts and lives as a religious Jew for thirty years.
 As they are preparing for their inevitable end they seek to purchase a burial plot in an Orthodox Jewish cemetery and are denied because 'they are not Jewish!'
 This happens.